jase-k/rust_web_auditor/readme.md

 # Setup:

+Using Gecko Driver:
+1. If Firefox is not installed.
+Install: https://www.mozilla.org/en-US/firefox/new/
-1. Download and install webdriver compatible driver like geckodriver: https://github.com/mozilla/geckodriver (downloads under releases)
+2. Download and install geckodriver: https://github.com/mozilla/geckodriver (downloads under releases)
-2. Open the executable and confirm webdriver is running on port 4444
+3. Open the executable and confirm webdriver is running on port 4444
 ![geckodriver_example](./docs/images/geckodriver_example.PNG)